-This Homemade Peppermint Patties Recipe puts Yorks to shame.
-With a creamy minty filling and a rich chocolate coating, you won’t miss that packaged treat.
+This Homemade Keto Peppermint Patties Recipe puts Yorks to shame.
+With a creamy minty filling and a rich chocolate coating, you won't miss that packaged treat.
 This low carb, keto, sugar-free version is the perfect holiday treat!

 Peppermint just speaks of Christmas to me.
 It must be because candy canes are everywhere this time of year but my whole household also loves all things peppermint.
 In particular, my 10-year-old daughter loves peppermint and especially York Peppermint Patties.
 I wanted to make a sugar-free healthy version of her favorite candy to surprise her for Christmas.

-How to make Homemade Peppermint Patties
+How to make Keto Peppermint Patties

 It is very easy to make your own sugar-free peppermint patties at home.
 You simply mix together cream cheese, powdered sweetener, peppermint extract, and a dash of heavy cream.
 Form into patties and cover with chocolate - done!

-Ingredients in Homemade Peppermint Patties
+Ingredients in Peppermint Patties

 Cream Cheese - Cream cheese is essential for the creamy filling in this recipe!